-There is also a store in the island where you can buy food and drinks.
+There is also a store on the island where you can buy food and drinks.

 When we arrived, the locals were very warm and welcoming.
 It was a hot day at the beach and we decided to just hang out at one of the cottages while enjoying the plate of organic pineapple that one of the locals served us.

-Hakupan Island is a 4.6 hectares islet of northern part of Marinduque.
-A beautiful site that has such a clear water and long stretch of sand bar.
+Hakupan Island is a 4.6 hectares islet of the northern part of Marinduque.
+A beautiful site that has such clear water and a long stretch of the sandbar.
 There is also a spot where you can go snorkeling which they are currently re-building after most parts were destroyed because of illegal fishing.

 I love that the locals take pride of the island and they make sure that it is well-taken cared of, while providing its visitors a taste of its serenity.

 I enjoyed my time just looking at the beach.